Pulmonary Vein Stenosis Program

 How is pulmonary vein stenosis treated?

-At Texas Children’s Hospital, pulmonary vein stenosis is treated with a combination of cardiac catheterization-based procedures, cardiac surgery and drug therapy.
-Because PVS can recur, long-term monitoring by our team is of utmost importance.
-When patients are referred from across the country or the world, we have the ability to successfully coordinate surveillance through collaboration with referring physicians.
+At Texas Children’s, pulmonary vein stenosis is treated with a combination of cardiac catheterization-based procedures, cardiac surgery and drug therapy.
+Because PVS can recur, long-term monitoring by our team is important.
+When children are referred from across the country or the world, we have the ability to successfully coordinate surveillance through collaboration with referring doctors.

 Krista D. Caldwell, MSN, RN